RossAdams/microsoft-graph-docs/api-reference/beta/api/connectorgroup_delete.md

-# Delete connectorGroup
+# Delete connectorGroups

-Delete a connectorGroup.
+Delete a connectorGroups.
 ### Prerequisites
 The following **scopes** are required to execute this API: *Directory.ReadWrite.All Or Directory.AccessAsUser.All*